crowai/api/docs/index.rst

 =====================
-CROW AI Documentation
+Crow AI Documentation
 =====================

-**Welcome to the CROW AI documentation.** This website supplies all core documentation for the CROW AI project and should help you get started.
+**Welcome to the Crow AI documentation.** This website supplies all core documentation for the Crow AI project and should help you get started.